codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 	}
 )

-""" In Case you have proxy uncomment line below """
+""" In Case you have proxy """
 """opener = urllib2.build_opener(proxy)"""

-""" When No Proxy un-comment line below """ opener = urllib2.build_opener()
+""" When No Proxy """
+opener = urllib2.build_opener()
 urllib2.install_opener(opener)